nagarinsmith/Carbulator/README.md

-## Website for tracking and managing type I and II diabetes.
+## Website for tracking and managing type I and II diabetes

 ### Contributors:
 * Gabriel Mihai Matko